 Editor - AIN Monthly

-Over the course of 43 years as a full-time aviation magazine editor, Nigel Moll has written countless articles and taken tens of thousands of photographs for three publications - Flight International (1973-1979); FLYING Magazine (1979-1995); and Aviation International News (since 1995).
+Over the course of 44 years as a full-time aviation magazine editor, Nigel Moll has written countless articles and taken tens of thousands of photographs for three publications - Flight International (1973-1979); FLYING Magazine (1979-1995); and Aviation International News (since 1995).
 Passionate about aircraft since he was a child, Nigel earned his glider pilot certificate at age 16 and his private pilot certificate a year later (six years before getting a driver license).
-Nigel has flown 150 types of aircraft, and his ratings include instrument, multiengine, helicopter, seaplane and glider.
+Nigel has flown 150 types of aircraft, and he has instrument, multiengine, helicopter, seaplane and glider ratings.
 Among his logbook entries are flights in a two-seat Supermarine Spitfire, the left seat of the British Airways Concorde simulator (and seven cockpit jumpseat rides in the real thing before it was retired), a catapult shot off the deck of the USS Abraham Lincoln in the back seat of an F/A-18, and a fling in one of the first Russian Sukhoi Su-26 single-seat competition aerobatic aircraft imported into the U.S. Nigel also built and flew a Kitfox two-seat sport airplane.
 No longer holding an FAA medical, Nigel launched the Low-Level Flying series in sister publication Business Jet Traveler in 2007 with a review of the Rolls-Royce Phantom, which led to driving, photographing and reviewing many of the world's greatest production cars, from the diminutive Lotus Exige to Bentleys, Ferraris, Aston Martin and the $2 million, 1,001-horsepower Bugatti Veyron.
-Relocation to Central New York State in 2012 took him out of orbit for the high-end press car loans he enjoyed while living in the New York metro area.
-Other than occasional sorties in his E39 M5, Nigel's driving adventures these days are at the wheel of a John Deere or Kubota.
+Relocation to the Finger Lakes in Central New York State in 2012 took him out of orbit for the high-end press car loans he enjoyed while living in the New York metro area.
+Other than sorties in his E39 M5, Nigel's driving adventures these days are at the wheel of an F-150 or Kubota.

 With the full-time role of planning and overseeing the creation of each issue, Nigel strives to keep AIN Monthly relevant as the most topical, accurate and readable way for business-aviation professionals to stay current in a world of constant change.